Linhkust/Novel-ML-framework-for-residential-property-valuation/README.md

 ### 1. Data Preparation

 This part mainly deals with tabular data cleaning and image retrieval (Google Street View images and estate photos).
-You can download our collected Google street view images here, and estate photos [here](https://pan.baidu.com/s/14Ki5E8FDu3HdqKUSosJXqw?pwd=irhh ) via Baidu Cloud.
+You can download our collected Google street view images [here](https://pan.quark.cn/s/b7befcbb258d), and estate photos [here](https://pan.baidu.com/s/14Ki5E8FDu3HdqKUSosJXqw?pwd=irhh ).
 Remote sensing images are imported into ArcGIS Pro to calculate NDVI, NDWI, and NDBI.
-We have collected the Landsat-8 GeoTIFF files and stored them in the collected data/Landsat8.
+We have collected the Landsat-8 GeoTIFF files and you can download [here](https://pan.quark.cn/s/ec04f161b51b).